Definition:

 First Point that drives the use of Performance Materiality:

-Are you wondering why shouldn’t we take Materiality here instead of performance materiality?
+Are you wondering why we shouldn’t take Materiality here instead of performance materiality?

 Runners Insight